gaultier/blog/advent_of_code_5.md

 which is very nice.
 We first evaluate the inner-most form: `(+ 1 2)`, which is `3`, and then we evaluate the outer form: `(* 3 3)`, which is `9`.

-One final thing we need to learn, is how to define variables and functions.
+One more thing we need to learn, is how to define variables and functions.
 Note that Scheme is mostly an immutable functional language, so there is not really a concept of 'variable', instead we talk about 'bindings', which really are just aliases.